drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Testing the Existence of H-Bond Interactions
 *[nce]: New Chemical Entity: a compound not previously described.

-To test for the existence of hydrogen bond interactions with a secondary amine can be made by replacing the N-H by a CH<sub>2</sub> group.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/testing-existence-h-bond-interactions-d2fca33a'><i class='fa fa-play' aria-hidden='true'></i></button>To test for the existence of hydrogen bond interactions with a secondary amine can be made by replacing the N-H by a CH<sub>2</sub> group.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/c2_NHR_replace_N.png){: loading=lazy }
 #### Testing H-Bond Donor Capability of the Amines

-To test for the hydrogen bond capability of a secondary amine can be made by replacing the N-H by N-CH<sub>3</sub> or by O, S.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/testing-h-bond-donor-capability-amines-4ff8e592'><i class='fa fa-play' aria-hidden='true'></i></button>To test for the hydrogen bond capability of a secondary amine can be made by replacing the N-H by N-CH<sub>3</sub> or by O, S.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/c2_NHR_replace_H.png){: loading=lazy }